-

 Perhaps this chart might help to clarify:

-As you can see, it shows the difference between deductive and inductive arguments.
-Essentially deductive arguments must be true as a result of their statements (aka premises), whereas inductive arguments are a matter of probability or interpretation.
-Here’s an example of a deductive argument:
+deductive arguments must be true as a result of their statements (aka premises), whereas inductive

 All humans are mammals.